When dealing with 'git-diff-tree' output, it takes advantage of

 - and another branch you pulled from) using 3-way merge

-+ and another branch you pulled from) using 3-way merge
++ and another branch you pulled from) using a 3-way merge

 algorithm.
 It tries to carefully detect criss-cross